Skip to main content

 gpgcheck=1

-Remove the old MariaDB version:
+5. Remove the old MariaDB server package

 dnf remove mariadb-server